chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-wildfly-4.5.markdown

 After you have installed your version of [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:

-1. Connect XL Deploy to a JBoss Enterprise Application Platform (EAP) 6 and JBoss Application Server (AS)/WildFly 7.1+ installation
+1. Connect XL Deploy to a JBoss Enterprise Application Platform (EAP) 6 or JBoss Application Server (AS)/WildFly 7.1+ installation
 1. Add JBoss/WildFly middleware containers to the XL Deploy Repository
 1. Create an environment where you can deploy applications
 1. Import a sample application into XL Deploy